Part 4 of 5 by Don Bell | ⏱️ 11 minute read

 Be careful not to pressure yourself when prophesying, as it's not the speed of delivery or how many words are spoken that's important; it's whether the prophetic message is inspired by the Holy Spirit and carrying His anointing.

 Be careful to prophesy the words given by the Holy Spirit without embellishment.
-It's always a blessing that the prophetic words are birthed on our tongue and that we don't know what we're about to prophesy.
+It is a blessing that the prophetic words are birthed on our tongue and that we don't know what we're about to prophesy.

 There will be some prophecies you likely wouldn't have given if you could have known their content beforehand.
 This is a key aspect of understanding how to prophesy with purity.
 In the midst of prophesying, you may find yourself thinking, "What am I saying?" as the message might sound unusual or beyond your natural knowledge.